tobybenjaminclark/mema/docbank/mema_technical_documentation.md

 # Speech Recognition
 **MeMa's Speech Recognition** uses the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) library.
 The module at `codebank/mema_speech_recognition` provides a wrapper around the speech recognition library, which allows capturing audio from a microphone and converting it to text.
 The script makes use of the `speech_recognition` library (aliased as `sr`) for the speech recognition functionality.
 It also utilizes other Python modules for handling C data types, creating context managers, and managing threads, but this was **mainly done to mute [ASLA](https://www.alsa-project.org/wiki/Main_Page) Errors from spamming the terminal**, don't worry too much about that.

-### How to use Speech Recognition within your program
+### How to use Speech Recognition within your page
 Integrating **speech recognition** into your program is easy thanks to the [Mema Page Framework](https://github.com/tobybenjaminclark/mema/wiki/MeMa-Page-Framework), which will automatically transcribe and supply any spoken content through the `callback` function.
 This allows developers to avoid the stress of having to directly interface and use the speech recognition functional interface (below).
 More information on how to detect speech recognition requests and allocate for them is available in the [Mema Page Framework Wiki](https://github.com/tobybenjaminclark/mema/wiki/MeMa-Page-Framework)

 ### Speech Recognition Functional Interface